GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 ## Overview

-The Public Opportunities API will facilitate users to utilize the Contract Opportunities REST API capability in the JSON format.
+This document will provide electronic users with the technical specifications required to utilize the beta.SAM.GOV Contract Opportunities REST API capability.
 <p><small><a href="#">Back to top</a></small></p>

 ## Getting Started

-###	Authentication
+###	Authentication and Authorization

 #### System Account Authentication
 In order to utilize the Contract Opportunities REST API, the following is required: